COVID-19 urgent work

 Amendments and extensions

-Proposed substantial changes to a project’s design or scope, including changes to construction methods and practices reviewed as part of the Project and Environmental Review and permit validity dates, must be submitted to the Vancouver Fraser Port Authority for consideration.
+Proposed changes to a project’s design or scope, including changes to construction methods, permit conditions, practices reviewed as part of the Project and Environmental Review and permit validity dates, must be submitted to the Vancouver Fraser Port Authority for consideration.
 Learn more about amendments and extensions.